josieusa/make-objects-iterable/README.md

 ## Wait, weren't global variables and global side effects considered harmful?

 Yes.
 They also make your code less FP-style.
 And functional programming is going to conquer the world.
 In fact, this repo is powerful, but with great power comes great responsibility.
+For example, you may define your own MyObject class, to make your code more explicit, but that's up to you.

 ## Why `{k, v}` and not `[key, value]` as in `Object.prototype.entries()`?